xYujiax/serenas-shenanigans/README.md

-# What's the culprit behind your blackout?
+# How long was your power outage?

 ---

-## Introduction
+## Framing the Problem

 In this project, we'll explore this [dataset](https://www.sciencedirect.com/science/article/pii/S2352340918307182) containing 1534 rows of data pertaining to major power outages in the continental U.S. from January 2000 to July 2016.
 Some relevant columns we will be exploring for this analysis are included in the following table: